ktsn/birdseye/packages/@birdseye/snapshot/README.md

 Available snapshot options are below:

+- `target` CSS selector for the element that will be captured. (default: the root element of the preview)
 - `delay` A delay (ms) before taking snapshot.
 - `disableCssAnimation` Disable CSS animations and transitions if `true`. (default `true`)
 - `capture` A function to define interactions (e.g. `click`, `hover` etc. the an element) before capture.
 See [Triggering Interaction before Capture](#triggering-interaction-before-capture) for details.